 We will bear the cost of solicitation of proxies in the form accompanying this statement.
 Proxies will be solicited by mail or by requesting brokers and other custodians, nominees and fiduciaries to forward proxy soliciting material to the beneficial owners of shares of common stock held of record by such brokers, custodians, nominees or fiduciaries, each of whom we will reimburse for its expenses in so doing.
 In addition to the use of mail, directors, officers and regular employees of the Company, who receive no compensation for their services other than their regular salaries, may solicit proxies personally, by telephone and by electronic mail from stockholders.
-The Company has engaged the services of Georgeson Shareholder Communications ("Georgeson") for the purpose of assisting in the solicitation of proxies (including broker search and delivery services) at a cost of approximately \$12,500 plus reimbursement of certain expenses.
+Stockholders will be able to authorize a proxy to vote their shares by touchtone telephone or by Internet by following the instructions on the proxy card accompanying this Proxy Statement.
+To authorize a proxy by touchtone telephone or by Internet, stockholders can access the website or call the toll-free number listed on the proxy card.
+The Company has engaged the services of Georgeson Shareholder Communications ("Georgeson") for the purpose of assisting in the solicitation of proxies (including broker search and delivery services) at a cost of approximately \$ plus reimbursement of certain expenses.
 Please note that Georgeson may be used to solicit stockholder proxies by telephone on behalf of the Company.
+As noted above, the Company has arranged to have proxies authorized by telephone.